 5. The POI information screen appears.
 (This is how you can use this unit as a business phone directory!)
-If you wanted to navigate there, you could press Enter, since the Go To waypoint command is highlighted.
-But we just want to see it on the map, so press $\rightarrow$ to FIND ON MAP | ENT.
+If you wanted to navigate there, you could press Enter, since the Go To Waypoint command is high-lighted.
+But we just want to see it on the map, so press $\downarrow$ to FIND ON MAP | ENT.